-a) The total school curriculum introduces students to larger and larger awareness of the communities of which they are a part.
-Geography, intercultural awareness, government and current events are all important components of the program.
+- culturally competent, worldly thinkers that are prepared for college preparatory courses by mastering Archdiocesan social studies standards. - b) The total school curriculum introduces students to larger and larger awareness of the communities of which they are a part.
+Geography, intercultural awareness, government and current events are all important components of the program. - c) Students are encouraged to think critically, make informed decisions, and base their opinions on facts or evidence when forming arguments.